zeroluck/docs/sources/introduction/architecture.md

 and OAuth2 components.
 In the future the OX project may develop additional persistence backends.
 But this is not likely for the near-term.

-## memcached
-Memcached is used on both the Gluu Server, and to cache authorization decisions for the OX web container plugins.
-It is easy to configure and there were tools to enable memcached clusters (thanks Twitter!).

 ## Web container plugins
 Today, Web access management tools like CA Siteminder predominantly use the web agent approach.
 Many large organizations have hundreds or